aliaksandr-s/prototyping-with-clojure/tutorial/chapter-06/06-Working on UI.md

   [map-component])
 ```

 After saving a file and going to the main screen in the browser we should see a map with a few countries colorized.
 Great!
 Now we need to connect it to our back-end.
-But there is one problem: in our back-end we used *alpha-3* - *(USA)* codes for countries but our map expects data in *alpha-2*  - *(US)* format.
+But there is one problem: in our back-end we used *alpha-3* - *(USA, CAN, BLR)* codes for countries but our map expects data in *alpha-2*  - *(US, CA, BY)* format.
 So we should fix that first.

 ## Back-end fixes